andyfitzsuse/andyfitz.github.io/posts/faq.md

 You have to be multi-disciplinary to do what I’ve done.
 Soft skills and hard skills in equal measure.

-##  What if you're the wrong bet as a hire ?
+##  What can assure us you're the right bet ?

-We'll agree on metrics early on.
+We'll agree on key metrics early on.
-If either of us recognise an issue, we will communicate early and I'll respond.
+If either of us see an issue, we will communicate early.
 I commit to you that it won’t be wasted time.
 Creating ancillary value is a trademark of mine.
 Always leave the campsite better than when you found it.